-- 1. Place the bike on the kickstand.

-- 2. Open the quick release lever on the front wheel.
+- 1. Place the bike on the kickstand. - 2.
+Open the brake quick release.
+See the Brakes section above for detailed instructions on opening your brake quick release system. - 3.
+Open the quick release lever on the front wheel.
 Loosen the tension nut with one hand while holding the quick release lever fixed with the other hand.
-For details on operating the quick release, see the Quick Release Clamping Systems section above.

-- 4. Remove the front wheel.
+For details on operating the quick release, see the Quick Release Clamping System section above. - 4.
+Remove the front wheel.